Shevrin Jones

-Shevrin D. Jones (born October 12, 1983) is an American politician from the state of Florida.
-He was elected to the Florida State Senate in 2020 to represent the 35th District.
-He previously was a Democratic member of the Florida House of Representatives, representing the 101st District, which included southeastern Broward County since 2012.
+Shevrin D. Jones (born October 12, 1983) is an American educator and politician who was elected to the Florida State Senate in 2020 to represent the 34th District.
+He previously was a Democratic Party member of the Florida House of Representatives, representing the 101st District, which included southeastern Broward County since 2012.

-Jones is the first gay person and first LGBT Black person elected to the Florida Legislature.
+Jones is the first gay person and first LGBT Black person elected to the Florida Senate.
 Term-limited from his position, he ran for the Florida Senate in a crowded primary for District 35 facing no Republican opposition in the general election.

 Personal life

 Jones was born in Miami Gardens, Florida.
 He attended Florida A&M University, where he graduated with a Bachelor of Science degree in biochemistry and molecular biology in 2006.
 After receiving this degree, he returned to South Florida, where he taught Advanced Placement Chemistry in Broward County Public Schools, and then worked as a Biology instructor at Florida Atlantic University High School.
 In 2017 Jones obtained a Master of Education from Florida Atlantic University.
 In 2022, he earned a PhD in Educational Leadership from the same institution.

 In 2010, he ran for a seat on the Broward County Commission in District 8, running against Barbara Sharief and Angelo Castillo.
 Jones attacked Sharief and Castillo in a mailer over the fact that they would have to resign their positions in local government if they were elected, declaring, "Both of my opponents are incumbent politicians who have abandoned their oath to serve us for the full term for which they campaigned.
 Now the taxpayers of Pembroke Pines and Miramar will have to pay thousands more for special elections needed to replace them.
 That's just wrong."
 Jones came in third place, receiving 17% of the vote to Sharief's 62% and Castillo's 21%.

 In early October 2016, Jones abruptly lost the ability to walk after he ruptured part of his lower spinal cord during an accident at the gym, causing a nerve injury that his doctors told him should have left him paralyzed.
 After emergency surgery, a follow-up procedure and rigorous physical therapy, Jones was able to walk again after seven weeks with assistance from a cane.

 In 2018, Jones came out as gay, thus becoming the first LGBT black person to serve in the Florida Legislature.